 Your SLAs with the cloud provider should be carefully monitored.
 SLAs are contract-bound expectations of service that cover everything from compliance to security and performance.
 Not every product from the same provider has the same SLA, and it is important to be aware of these.
-The SLAs for Azure disk storage, for example, clearly says that every reasonable effort will be made by Azure to provide the service at a 99.9% availability.
-That in itself is not a guarantee, and that is where monitoring on your part has to take place.

 Keeping tabs on the cloud means employing monitoring services.
-Azure provides this service through Azure Application Insights and Azure Monitor.
+Google provides Cloud Monitoring, which aims to help users monitor their cloud deployments, as well as identify and diagnose issues.
 NetApp users can also turn to Cloud Insights to get in-depth analysis into the performance of their cloud services and applications, not just the storage level.